oclipa/csharp-cheat-sheet/README.md

 Classes and interfaces can only be public or internal.

-The default access for everything in C# is "the most restricted access you could declare for that member".
-(except in a property getter or setter, which inherits from the property)
+The default access for everything in C# is "the most restricted access you could declare for that member" (except in a property getter or setter, which inherits from the property).
 </code>
   </button>
 <div class="content" style="display: none;" markdown="1">